-16 incredible facts about dogs (that you probably didn’t know before)
+16 amazing facts about dogs (that you probably didn’t know)

-Dogs have been man’s best friend for thousands of years – but even the most experienced dog owner can still be surprised.
-Here are 16 wild, strange, and fascinating facts about dogs – from magnetism and yawning to paw preference and jealousy.
+Dogs have been humans’ best friends for thousands of years – but even the most experienced dog owners can still be surprised.
+Here are 16 fun, weird and fascinating facts about dogs – from magnetism and yawning to paw preferences and jealousy.

-Just like humans, dogs can have a dominant paw.
-Some dogs use their right paw more often, others the left.
-You can test it yourself by giving your dog a toy and seeing which paw it uses first – repeat the test several times to notice a pattern.
+Just like people, dogs can have a dominant paw.
+Some prefer the right one, others the left.
+You can test it yourself by giving your dog a toy and watching which paw they use first – repeat a few times to spot a pattern.

 2. Their sense of smell is 100 million times stronger than yours

-Dogs have around 300 million scent receptors, compared to our 5 million.
-They use their noses to detect everything from drugs to disease – and to greet both humans and dogs.
+Dogs have around 300 million scent receptors, compared to about 5 million in humans.
+They use their nose to detect everything from drugs to diseases – and, of course, to greet people and other dogs.

-3. Their hearing is four times better than ours
+3. Dogs hear four times better than humans

-Dogs can hear both higher frequencies and fainter sounds than humans – and from a greater distance.
+They can pick up both higher frequencies and quieter sounds than we can – and from much farther away.

 They can learn over 150 words and signals.
-Border Collies top the list of the smartest breeds, followed by Poodles and German Shepherds.
+The Border Collie tops the list of the most intelligent breeds, followed by the Poodle and German Shepherd.

-5. They use the Earth’s magnetic field when pooping
+5. They use the Earth’s magnetic field when they go to the bathroom

-Research shows that dogs often align themselves along the north-south axis when defecating – and avoid the east-west direction.
+Research shows that dogs often align their bodies along the north–south axis when relieving themselves – and tend to avoid facing east–west.

 6. A dog’s sense of taste is weaker than ours

-They have fewer taste buds than humans, but compensate with an extremely strong sense of smell.
-Did you know that a dog’s nose print is unique – just like human fingerprints?
+They have fewer taste buds than humans, but they make up for it with an extraordinary sense of smell.

 7. Dogs dream

-Yes, when a dog kicks its legs in its sleep, it’s probably dreaming – maybe about you!
-Studies suggest their dreams reflect their daily lives.
+When your dog twitches their legs while sleeping, they’re probably dreaming – maybe about you!
+Studies suggest that dogs’ dreams reflect their daily experiences.

-Dogs wag to the right when meeting familiar people and to the left when uncertain.
-It’s about emotional response and brain dominance.
+Dogs wag their tails to the right when they’re happy or greeting familiar people, and to the left when they feel uncertain – a sign of emotional response and brain dominance.

-During the first two weeks after birth, puppies have no sight or hearing.
-Their senses develop gradually.
+During the first two weeks after birth, puppies can neither see nor hear.
+Their senses develop gradually as they grow.

-10. Dogs eat feces – and it’s normal
+10. Dogs eat poop – and it’s completely natural

 11. Dogs can get jealous

-They may feel left out if you give attention to other animals or people – for example, a new baby or a new dog in the family.
+They may feel left out when you give attention to other pets or people – for example, a new baby or another dog in the family.

 They don’t see in black and white, but they have trouble distinguishing red and green.
-They see blue, yellow, and shades of gray best.
+They see blues, yellows, and shades of gray most clearly.

 13. Yawning doesn’t always mean tiredness

-Dogs also yawn when stressed, uncertain, or excited.
-It’s a form of self-soothing behavior.
+Dogs also yawn when they’re stressed, uncertain, or excited – it’s a form of self-calming behavior.

-Don’t pat directly on the head.
-Let the dog sniff you first – that’s its way of getting to know you.
-Ask children to extend their hand gently at nose level.
+Don’t pat a dog directly on the head.
+Let them sniff you first – that’s their way of saying hello and getting to know you.

-15. They sniff each other’s behinds to greet
+15. Dogs sniff each other’s behinds to say hello

-This gives a lot of information: gender, health, diet, and more.
-It’s the dog’s version of a conversation!
+It tells them a lot: gender, health, diet, and more – it’s a dog’s version of a friendly conversation!

-16. Cuddling lowers blood pressure – also in dogs
+16. Cuddling lowers blood pressure – even for dogs

-Physical contact releases the hormone oxytocin in both humans and dogs.
-It strengthens the bond and calms the body.
+Physical touch releases the hormone oxytocin in both humans and dogs.
+Studies show it clearly reduces stress and heart rate for both.

 Quiz: Test what you’ve learned